ibm-apiconnect/actions/README.md

  - username / password / realm - the username, password and realm to use to authenticate (typically used with a local user registry or LDAP)
  - iam-apikey - An IBM Cloud API Key (for use with reserved instance)

+If you just want to validate your apis and products, then you can pass the variable `validate_only: true` without any authentication option.